Jstewart3313/Boat-Buddy/README.md

 ### Next Steps
 Additional enhancments could include :
 * Allow user to refresh challenges and continue more if they complete the default categories.
+* Allow users to invite friends to private challenges.
+* Allow customers to remove categories && add Books as a 4 category

 ### ScreenShots